webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - ?
 - **HIPAA (Health Insurance Portability and Accountability Act)**
   - ?
+- **IRM (Information Rights Management)**
+  - applying digital rights management tools and techniques to files.
+  - focus on protecting the information contained in document than who can access it.
 - **ISO 17789**
   - common **terminology** framework for **roles** and **responsibilities**.
 - **ISO 27001**